reduxframework/docs/docs/configuration/global_arguments.md

 ## disable_save_warn
 **Default**: `false`

-This argument determines if the 'save changes' notice appears at the top of the option panel when any changes are made.
+Determines if the 'save changes' notice appears at the top of the option panel when any changes are made.

 ## display_name
 **Default**: `$theme->get('Name')`

-This argument sets the title that appears at the top of the options panel.
+Set the title that appears at the top of the options panel.

 ## display_version
 **Default**: `$theme->get('Version')`

-This argument set the version number that appears after the title at the top of the options panel.
+Set the version number that appears after the title at the top of the options panel.

 ## elusive_frontend
 **Default**: `false`